 Feedback.
 For some, this word conjures up the sound of an amplifier shriek or their manager’s criticism.
-But feedback is also something many of us on virtual teams miss.
-Those of us working remotely often miss the frequent feedback that recognized our work in simple ways.
+But those of us working remotely often miss the frequent feedback that recognized our work in simple ways.

 Here are a few things organizations can do: